 How many of you use labels in your Google Ads account?
 Anyone?
 Bueller?

-I think that AdWords labels are criminally underutilized.
+I think that Google Ads labels are criminally underutilized.
 You can use them in so many ways and, at least for me, they are the key to an organized, successful campaign.

 One of the hallmarks of an effective PPC campaign is continuous testing, with an ad testing process being especially vital.
 Testing keywords, testing bids, and, perhaps most importantly, testing ad copy.

 AdWords labels are extraordinarily helpful here because they help keep your tests organized.
 When it comes to testing ad copy, my preference is to use a champion/challenger setup.
 I have an ad designated as a champion (the best performer) and each additional active ad is a challenger.

 Depending on the number of impressions a particular ad group is getting I like to keep 2-3 ads running at a time.

 The champion ad will keep the “Ad – Champion” label until I’ve identified a better performer.
 Once an ad is no longer the champion I apply a “Ad – Former Champion” label and pause it.
 The new champion ad gets the “Ad – Champion” label and you create new challenger ads.
 Rinse and repeat.

 Landing Page Testing

 Taking ad testing one step further allows you to test landing page performance in an organized fashion.